 Eighth grade students begin academic planning for high school starting in January, with an initial 60-90-minute meeting.

 Freshmen and sophomores have 60-90-minute meetings twice a year: once in the fall, and the second in late winter—before high school class registration.
+Sophomores may have a third meeting in spring when planning to pursue Running Start.

 Parents/guardians determine their level of involvement in the process in and out of meetings.